OsimFavour/Data-Entry-Bot/README.md

 The bot will automatically search the Zillow Website for houses from different pages in the site, extract the relevant data, and transfer it into a csv file for you.

-# Language and Libraries
+# Credits
-- Python
+This bot was created by me.
+It was built using Python and the following libraries:

-- Requests Lib.
+- requests
-- Lxml Parser
+- lxml
-- BeautifulSoup
+- beautifulsoup4
-- Selenium
+- selenium

+# License